tgstation/tgstation/tgui/docs/tutorial-and-examples.md

 ### Backend

-Let's start with a very basic hello world.
+Let's start with a very basic example.
 We'll use the computer object as a base to make it easier to test.

 A note about file location.
 This can be placed anywhere you'd put other DM code.
 The frontend must be placed in a specific place - more on that below.